tomasdat/tomasdat/README.md

 - ⚡ Fun fact: ...
 -->

-# 👋 Hi, I’m @tomasdat
+# 👋 Welcome
+- 🔭 I’m currently working as a Sparta Global Consultant Trainee
+- 🌱 I’m currently learning SRE fundamentals
 - 👀 I’m interested in SRE and User Journeys
-- 🌱 I’m currently learning SRE on my training with Sparta Global
-- 💞️ I’m looking to collaborate on any interesting projects
+- 💬 Ask me about anything, happy to help

 ### 📫 How to reach me